Persian traditional music: History

 The history of musical development in Iran dates back thousands of years.
-Archaeological records attributed to "pre-Iranian" civilizations, such as those of Elam in the southwest and of Oxus in the northeast, demonstrate musical traditions in prehistoric times.
+Archaeological records attributed to the Elam in the southwest and of Oxus in the northeast, demonstrate musical traditions in prehistoric times.

 Karna, an Iranian musical instrument from the 6th century BC, kept at the Persepolis Museum.

 Little is known about the music of the classical Iranian empires of the Medes, the Achaemenids, and the Parthians.
 However, an elaborate musical scene is revealed through various fragmentary documents, including those that were observed at the court and in public theaters and those that accompanied religious rituals and battle preparations.
 Jamshid, a king in Iranian mythology, is credited with the "invention" of music.

 Dancers and musicians depicted on a 5th-7th century Sasanian bowl.

 7th-century Sasanian musicians plate, kept at the British Museum.

 The history of Sasanian music is better documented than the earlier periods, and the names of various instruments and court musicians from the reign of the Sasanians have been attested.
 Under the Sasanian rule, modal music was developed by a poet-musician of the court named Barbad, who is remembered in many documents.
 He may have invented the lute and the musical tradition that was to transform into the forms of dastgah and maqam.
 He has been credited to have organized a musical system consisting of seven "royal modes" (xosrovāni), 30 derived modes (navā), and 360 melodies (dāstān).

-Khosrau II was a great patron of music, and his court musician, Barbod, was said to have developed a musical system with seven modal structures (known as the Royal Modes), thirty derivative modes, and 365 melodies, associated with the days of the week, month and year".
+Khosrow II was a great patron of music, and his court musician, Barbad, was said to have developed a musical system with seven modal structures (known as the Royal Modes), thirty derivative modes, and 365 melodies, associated with the days of the week, month and year".